About Frontiers

 • While feminist studies is deeply theoretical, theory is found in multi-modal forms of expression and maintains commitments to pedagogy, praxis, and policy that have the potential to alter current effects and affects of disenfranchisement.

 • Feminist studies offers new, challenging formats and styles of production that provoke, interrupt, question and shift theorization and practice.
+Queer theory and LGBTQ studies is a prime example of how boundaries of feminist studies are pushed, leading to intellectual enrichment and a sharpened activist edge.

 Contact Us